deislabs/bindle/docs/signing-spec.md

 A compromised host could yank all packages, which may have dire initial consequences.
 However, these consequences are probably the correct consequences when a compromise happens, as the result is a denial of service from the host to the agent.

-A `yanked` field and the `yankedSignature` could both be removed by a malicious `host`, which would allow a rollback attack.
+A `yanked_signature` could be removed by a malicious `host`, which would allow a rollback attack.
 There is currently not a mitigation from this.
 (Compromised hosts can also remove regular signature blocks, effectively rendering a signed bindle unsigned.)

-> As with regular signature blocks, `yankedSignature` is append-only.
-When a `host` rotates its keys, it SHOULD append a new `yankedSignature` block, but it MUST NOT remove the old `yankedSignature` block.
+> As with regular signature blocks, `yanked_signature` is append-only.
+When a `host` rotates its keys, it SHOULD append a new `yanked_signature` block, but it MUST NOT remove the old `yanked_signature` block.

 ### Possible Alternatives to Yank Signing